Colorado Takes Domestic Violence Seriously. So Should You.

 The penalties of receiving a class 5 felony conviction are one to three years in state prison, a fine of between $1,000 and $100,000, or both jail time and imposed fines.

 A Colorado domestic violence conviction can throw your life into utter turmoil.
-With so much at stake, your future depends upon hiring an experienced domestic violence defense attorney to protect your rights and guide you through the criminal proceedings.
+With so much at stake, your future depends upon hiring an experienced domestic violence attorney.
+James Newby Law will protect your rights and guide you through the criminal proceedings.